Jaideep193/Subsurface-Ice-Lunar-South-Polar/README.md

 Water ice trapped in lunar south-polar PSRs is a critical resource for future crewed missions — as drinking water, oxygen, and rocket propellant via electrolysis.
 Doubly Shadowed Craters (DSCs), craters nested inside a PSR whose floors receive no scattered sunlight, are the thermally coldest environments on the Moon and the highest-priority targets for ice characterisation.

-The Chandrayaan-2 DFSAR instrument (L-band, 1.25 GHz, compact polarimetry) provides ~2–5 m penetration into dry lunar regolith, making it the primary tool for detecting buried ice dielectric anomalies without contact drilling.
+The Chandrayaan-2 SAR instrument (L-band, 1.25 GHz, compact polarimetry) provides ~2–5 m penetration into dry lunar regolith, making it the primary tool for detecting buried ice dielectric anomalies without contact drilling.

 ---